ram-connect/Testing/README.md

 * **PostgreSQL Migration:** Transition from SQLite to PostgreSQL for massive horizontal scaling.
 * **Web Workers:** Shift PDF rendering and large Regex extraction loops to background Web Workers to prevent main-thread UI locking on 10,000+ page datasets.
 * **Telecom API Integration:** Integrate directly with telecom providers to auto-fetch CDRs via secure tunneling, bypassing the need for CSV uploads.
 ---

-## License
-Proprietary / Restricted.
-For Law Enforcement and Authorized Personnel Use Only.

----

 ## Contact Information
-For system deployment support or to report security vulnerabilities, please contact the internal Cyber Intelligence IT division.
+For system deployment support or to report security vulnerabilities, please contact me at [ram.mailconnect@gmail.com]